 Network downtime due to misconfigurations and service errors typically are resolved in a matter of hours rather than days.
 However, this type of outage can impact a wider area of customers.
 Two major outages occurred in the U.S. northeast that blanketed hundreds of thousands of customers in 2020 alone.
 Gartner predicts a major outage impacting more than 100 million users for longer than 24 hours within the next 5 years.

 Outsmarting the outages

-Organizations can avoid outages in their remote offices by building a failover strategy that includes cellular wireless connections.
+Organizations can avoid outages in their remote offices by building a network failover strategy that includes cellular wireless connections.
 Why is failover important?
 Cellular WAN links provide an alternate form of connection to avoid disruption from terrestrial accidents.
 By building options for connecting to multiple carriers, the best signal can be sourced and maintained during disaster scenarios.
 Resilient, secure wireless connections automatically link when an outage is detected and reestablish the original connection upon service restoration.

 Cradlepoint has built and refined a cellular WAN service dedicated to optimizing uptime in branch locations.

 “Our NetCloud logs in 2020 show our customers avoided disruptions from 25 million failover events and 80 million failover hours, resulting in 40 billion of dollar of downtime cost avoidance.”